dda-derek-wendell/Documentation/_entries/1350_setleadsource.md

 >There are 3 required steps if your version is 1.2, otherwise  there are only 2 steps.

-● For those on version 1.2 you must upgrade to 1.3 or the latest version.
+● If on version 1.2 you must upgrade to 1.3 or the latest version.
 Contact Dodge Customer Care to get the upgrade Link.
 Follow the provided instructions to install and configure the instructions. <br>
 ●  1.41 will add a new picklist value <br>
 ●  1.42 Create workflow in Process Builder <br>